Gifts of Erotica and Ancient Roots

 While of course there was diversity among the eras and regions of the ancient Greco-Roman world, not to mention individuals who produced or purchased the artwork, much of the cultural attitudes during this period are distinguished by attitudes towards sexuality and the artistic expression of sex as positive if not sacred, and so the gift of erotica had the most complimentary of associations.
 The formal attributes of ancient erotica are seen in modern artwork as well.

 Today, we might consider that as part of this legacy, contemporary artists who make erotic art hold an equally holistic and sumptuous attitude to sex, sexuality, and themes of desire.
-This aesthetic and outlook builds on a legacy of complex and historical depictions of desire.
+This aesthetic and outlook build on a legacy of complex and historical depictions of desire.

 Collecting erotica, erotic art, and provocative art has always been not only popular, but a currency, not to mention the absolutely delightful value of pleasure and titillation, and is truly, the greatest of compliments.